SamuelLira99/YadBomb/README.md

 - [clone] or [download and extract] this repository into your **Linux** system

-- navigate to de extracted folder by terminal i.e. `cd Downloads/YadBomb`

-- give 'execute' permission if needed: `chmod +x YadBomb`
+- give 'execute' permission if needed (alternatively you can just `chmod +x YadBomb`):

-- run the script with the command: `sudo ./YadBomb`
+    - right-click `YadBomb` file
+    - properties
+    - permissions
+    - allow executing file as program

+- double-click `YadBomb`

 - follow the instructions given by the script